samyipsh/tp/docs/DeveloperGuide.md

    Use case ends.

+**Use case: UC11 Tag persons**

+**MSS**

+1. User requests to list persons
+2. NetworkUS shows a list of persons
+3. User requests to tag specific persons in the list with a specific tag
+4. NetworkUS tags the specified persons with the specified tag

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+A given index or the tag is invalid.
+    * 3a1.
+NetworkUS shows an error message.

+      Use case resumes at step 2.

+**Use case: UC12 Tag all displayed persons**

+**MSS**

+1. User requests to list persons
+2. NetworkUS shows a list of persons
+3. User requests to tag all persons in the list with a specified tag
+4. NetworkUS tags all persons in the list with the specified tag

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given tag is invalid.
+    * 3a1.
+NetworkUS shows an error message.

+      Use case resumes at step 2.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.